mikemjm/mikemjm.github.io/_posts/2023-10-22-dockerhole.md

 #### Note

-An additional setting needs to be changed in Pi-Hole's DNS settings that will allow DNS queries from *all origins*
+An additional setting needs to be changed in Pi-Hole's DNS tab that will allow DNS queries from *all origins*

 ![pihole_dns](dns_settings.png)